UNH Youth Programs

 - If a program is cancelled by UNH in progress, a pro-rated refund is provided.

-- If a student has to miss any amount of participation once the program has started, no refund will be provided.
+- If a student has to miss any amount of participation due to illness or infection once enrolled, no refund is guaranteed.
+Program managers will make a determination based on individual circumstances.

-Please contact the program director if you have questions or concerns related to these protocols.
+Please contact the program director if you have questions or concerns related to these guidelines.

 Thank you for your help in keeping your families and the UNH community healthy!